 Marek Ranis (Polish, born 1968)

 Born in fast-evolving and mercurial Central-Eastern Europe, Marek currently lives in the United States, and pursues a career that is global, both in its geographical range and its conceptual scope.
-He teaches sculpture as an Assistant Professor at the University of North Carolina at Charlotte in the Department of Art and Art History.
+He teaches sculpture as an Assistant Professor at the University of North Carolina at Charlotte.